mvccdev/one-book-site-template/README.md

 ![](https://img.shields.io/static/v1?label=category&message=template&color=red)

-# Flex Site Template
+# One Book Template

-This template is used to create websites for our Flex CMS.
+This template is used to create One Book One College websites in Flex.

 [Documentation](doc/toc.md)